cta-wave/device-observation-framework/README.md

 ---

 **NOTE**
 Audio observations are not in scope for the initial release, but section 9 tests are already generated with correct audio contents.
-It is recommended to user NOT to capture audio by either turn off the audio recording on the camera or mute the device before recording a test.
+It is recommended that user DO NOT capture audio by either turning off the audio recording on the camera or muting the device before recording a test.
 Observation results will show "NOT_RUN" in this case.
-However, when a correct audio is being recorded jointly with video, Observation Framework processes audio observations and the observation results will show either "PASS" or "FAIL".
+However, when a correct audio is being recorded jointly with video, the Observation Framework processes audio observations and the observation results will show either "PASS" or "FAIL".

 ---